rwynne/GenerateSnomedRxClassFiles/README.md

-"# GenerateSnomedRxClassFiles"
+# GenerateSnomedRxClassFiles

-Program to produce the files necessary for SNOMED CT classes utilized by RxClass.
+A program to produce files necessary for loading SNOMED CT classes into RxClass.

-Prerequisite:
+## Sources supported
+- Disposition (DISPOS)
+- Structure (STRUCT)

+## Prerequisite
-The SNOMED CT OWL file produced by the <a href="https://github.com/IHTSDO/snomed-owl-toolkit" target="_new">snomed-owl-toolkit</a>.
+- The SNOMED CT OWL file produced by the <a href="https://github.com/IHTSDO/snomed-owl-toolkit" target="_new">snomed-owl-toolkit</a>.

 To build:
 ```